 June 19: A newspaper announcement is published which Joan has printed in honor of her young "Strait-Jacket" co-star Vickie Cos.
 It reads: "My dear Vickie, I want to congratulate you on your absolutely fabulous performance on the 'Dr. Kildare' show on May 30.
 You have a lovely talent and will go far."

 June 19 (#2): Joan attends the 46th annual Lions Club Convention in Miami Beach, Florida.
 During her stay, Joan chips a tooth and has it repaired by Dr. Donald Michnoff.

 Late June: Joan attends the 13th annual Berlin Film Festival in Berlin, Germany.

 Early July: Joan returns home to New York, before traveling two days later to Los Angeles to begin filming preparations for "Strait-Jacket".

-August 21: Joan reports at 8:30 am to record a series of trailers and promos for "Strait-Jacket".
+August 21: Joan reports to Columbia Studios at 8:30 am to record a series of trailers and promos for "Strait-Jacket".

-On this day, Joan also records the following promos; A promotional advertisement for the "CARE" charity organization, A 2-minutes promo sponsored by Pepsi-Cola for the 1964 Miss America Pageant.
+On this day, Joan also records the following promos; A promotional advertisement for the "CARE" charity organization, and a 2-minutes promo sponsored by Pepsi-Cola for the 1964 Miss America Pageant.